prototypo/persistenturls/branches/1.6/src/README.txt

 software may be found at http://purlz.org.
 Please consider joining the mailing lists and participating in the online community so we can serve you better.

+THIS SOFTWARE IS IN THE PROCESS OF BEING DEPRECATED.
+PLEASE SEE callimachusproject.org as an alternative and more up-to-date PURL server.

 This software is licensed as defined in the accompanying files LICENSE.txt and LEGAL.txt.
 These files may be found in the